codescrum/rails-template-docker-kubernetes/README.md

 It is a code metric tool to check the quality of Rails code.
 It is a little old fashioned but it could help you with some metrics that are not visible to the others analysers (Rubocop, Rubycritic).

 #### Inch ([GITHUB REPO](https://github.com/rrrene/inch))
 A documentation measurement tool for Ruby, based on YARD. you can generate several documentation reports for your code documentation, execute this code inspection by using the `$ inch` command, however you can also use other options like: `$ inch stats` `$ inch lists` `$ inch suggest` for obtaining a most complete information.
-You can see a quick start guide [here](http://trivelop.de/inch/).
+You can see a quick 'getting started' guide [here](http://trivelop.de/inch/).

 #### Bullet ([GITHUB REPO](https://github.com/flyerhzm/bullet))
 Bullet helps you to kill N+1 queries and unused eager loading, it will run each time that you execute any request on your web server, you can see either a javascript alert (you can also disable it) or a little report in the logs (or both of them) when a new related issue is found.
 You can find the config block in the `config/environment/development.rb` file.